 What makes DSP different from Ad Networks?

 DSPs have inculcated most of what ad networks constituted.
-Where ad networks have a centralized source for inventory, DSPS have multiple sources ranging from ad exchanges to SSPs and users get the right to choose which sites they want to bid and pay accordingly.
+Where ad networks have a centralized source for inventory, DSPS have multiple sources ranging from ad exchanges to SSPs and ad buyers get to choose which sites they want to bid accordingly.

 The next big difference would be the level of human intervention.

-When it comes to DSP, the platforms are primarily self-serving ones, i.e. you have full control over how your account shapes up.
+When it comes to DSP, the platforms are primarily meant for DIY.
+You have full control over how your account shapes up.